Relativistic runaway electron avalanches within complex thunderstorm electric field structures: Discussion

 \section{Discussion}

-The paper analyzes the dynamics of RREAs in the thundercloud with the complex electric field distribution, demonstrating the impact of the new kind of positive feedback in the development of RREAs --- ``reactor feedback''.
-The proposed reactor model can describe both short intensive gamma-ray bursts like TGFs and long-scale particle fluxes like TGEs and gamma-glows, depending on the intensity of the interaction of the strong field regions in the cloud, Figure~\ref{macroreactor}.
+The paper analyzes the dynamics of RREAs in the thundercloud with the complex distribution of the electric field, demonstrating the impact of the new kind of positive feedback in the development of RREAs --- ``reactor feedback''.
+The proposed reactor model can describe both short intensive gamma-ray bursts like TGFs and long-scale particle fluxes like TGEs and gamma-ray glows, depending on the intensity of the interaction of the strong field regions in the cloud, Figure~\ref{macroreactor}.

-The proposed ``cell'' concept can be considered as a next step on the way of description of the RREA development in real thunderclouds, preceded by the model with uniform electric field widely used in numerical modeling \cite{Dwyer2007, Skeltved2014, Chilingarian2018}.
-The system of cells can be used as a more accurate model of any electric field structure which creates RREAs.
+The proposed ``cell'' concept can be considered The electrical structure of a cloud is described using the “multicell” model of field distribution containing strong field regions with uniform electric field --- “cells”.
+The “cell” concept provides an opportunity to study the reactor feedback in various electric structures with relatively low computational complexity.
+The proposed approach can be considered as the next step on the way of description of the RREA development in real thunderclouds, preceded by the model with a uniform electric field widely used in numerical modeling \cite{Dwyer2007, Skeltved2014, Chilingarian2018}.

 RREA dynamics in the cylindrical electric field of a lightning leader nonuniform field are analyzed in \cite{Kutsyk2011606, Babich_2020}.
-The system considered in \cite{Kutsyk2011606, Babich_2020} demonstrates the feedback effect of RREA amplification influenced by the system geometry, similarly to the present study.
+The system considered in \cite{Kutsyk2011606, Babich_2020} demonstrates the feedback effect of RREA amplification influenced by the system geometry.
 The cylindrical structure of the electric field can be considered as the reactor structure consisting of thin radial cells with the electric field directed to the axis of the cylinder.
-The RREA developing in radial direction emit bremsstrahlung towards the axis and in this way amplifies RREAs in the opposite cells.
+The RREA developing in radial direction emits bremsstrahlung towards the axis and in this way amplifies RREAs in the opposite cells.
 The results of \cite{Kutsyk2011606,Babich_2020} supports the idea that the heterogeneity of thunderstorm electric field might lead to feedback processes in RREA dynamics, enhancing fluxes of relativistic particles in a thunderstorm.
-We would like to note that an arbitrary heterogeneity of the electric field can enhance the feedback because the radiation of the initial avalanche would easily reach other strong field regions.
+We would like to note that an arbitrary heterogeneity of the electric field can provide the reactor feedback because the radiation of the initial avalanche would easily reach other strong field regions.